ZigzagSecurity/survival-guide-radare2/crackme1.md

 We can see where we are in the list of instructions with the rip cursor.
 We can execute instructions with `s` or `S` (it does not get in function calls).
 So let's try to move a little to verify that we were right about that calculating loop.

 You can see as you are hitting `s` how the registers, stack and instructions change.
-Now we want to get out of that loop, so we can just hope over it.
+Now we want to get out of that loop, so we can just hop over it.
 We can change the instruction pointer to go directly to the next line after the end of our loop.
-To write command while in visual mode, just hit ":" and then type your command.
+To write command while in visual mode, just hit `:` and then type your command.\
-To modify a register use the command "dr".
+To modify a register use the command `dr`.
 ```
 dr rip=0x00400721
 ```